Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Case Study 2: PINN for Nonlocal Cantilever Beam Eigenvalue Problem

 \subsection{Preliminary Investigation}

 In the preliminary stage, the influence of selected hyperparameters, previously determined for the local case, was re-examined for the nonlocal cantilever beam.

 The first set of analyses examines the influence of the L2 regularization penalty applied to each dense layer.
 Gradient clipping on the training variables was not employed.
 As evident from Tab.~\ref{tab_Nonlocal_CF_L2} and Fig.~\ref{fig_L2}, an L2 penalty of $10^{-6}$ yields the best results for both $\lambda$ and the total loss after training for \numprint{50000} epochs.
 In contrast, the absence of L2 regularization produces the poorest approximation of the first eigenvalue.
 Similarly, for the case $10^{-4}$, the best result occurs at epoch \numprint{23322}, after which no further improvement is observed, unlike the other cases.
 For these reasons, the penalty value $10^{-6}$ is adopted in all subsequent analyses.
+Finally, it is certainly possible that other L2 values could yield improved results; however, identifying the optimal value would require a more thorough analysis.
+To keep the number of evaluations within reasonable limits, we simply focused on determining the best option among the three cases investigated.

 The second set of analyses focused on the effect of gradient clipping on PINN training.
 Four cases were considered: \begin{enumerate} \item $\lambda$ gradient clipped by value to remain in the range $\left[-1, 1\right]$, while gradients of the remaining NN weights were clipped by L2-norm at 1.0 (denoted as 1.0 in Fig.~\ref{fig_clip}). \item $\lambda$ gradient clipped by value to remain in the range $\left[-1, 1\right]$, while gradients of the remaining NN weights were clipped by L2-norm at 0.1 (denoted as 0.1). \item $\lambda$ gradient not clipped, while gradients of the remaining NN weights were clipped by L2-norm at 1.0 (denoted as No clip $\lambda$). \item Neither $\lambda$ nor weights gradients were clipped (denoted as No clip). \end{enumerate}